dgraph-io/dgraph/wiki/content/get-started/index.md

 You can see the accompanying [video here](https://www.youtube.com/watch?v=QIIdSp2zLcs).
 ## Step 1: Install Dgraph

-Dgraph can be installed from the install scripts, or deployed in Docker.
+Dgraph can be installed from the install scripts, or run via Docker.

 {{% notice "note" %}}These instructions will install the latest release version.
 To instead install our nightly build see [these instructions]({{< relref "deploy/index.md#nightly" >}}).{{% /notice %}}